saucelabs/sauce-docs/docs/dev/error-messages.md

 **Description**

 We do not allow more than ten concurrent Appium commands per Appium session.
-This limit prevents Appium-server overload caused by resource-intensive Appium commands.
-Note that the Appium-server processes commands sequentially, even though the protocol supports asynchronous commands.
-The Appium server queues all commands and processes them one at a time.
+This limit prevents an overload of the  Appium-server.
+Note that even though Appium itself defines asynchronous commands, the appium protocol is fundamentally a sequential protocol.
+The Appium server will never execute commands in parallel, instead it queues all commands it receives and processes them one at a time.

 **Cause(s)**